Ansett Australia

+Ansett Australia, originally Ansett Airways, was a major Australian airline group based in Melbourne, Victoria.
+The company operated domestically within Australia, and from the 1990s, to destinations in Asia.
+Air New Zealand bought half of the company in 1996 and the remainder in 2000.
+As Ansett's losses mounted in 2001, the New Zealand government was reluctant to allow Singapore Airlines to increase its stake in Air New Zealand and recapitalise the group, while the Australian government favoured a rival proposal from Qantas.
+Following 65 years of operation, the airline was placed into voluntary administration on 12 September 2001 and grounded two days later, with the loss of about 16,000 jobs.
+A scaled-back operation resumed later that month while the administrators sought a buyer, but it ceased on 4 March 2002 after a proposed sale to a consortium led by Lindsay Fox and Solomon Lew fell through, and the group's remaining assets were then sold under a deed of company arrangement.
+Ansett's last flight touched down on 5 March 2002.
+Qantas took over most of Ansett's share of the domestic market.

 History

 Beginning

 The company was founded by Reginald "Reg" Ansett in 1935 as Ansett Airways Pty Ltd. This was an offshoot of his road transport business, which had become so successful it was threatening the freight and passenger revenue of Victorian Railways.
 This led the state government to legislate to put private road transport operators out of business.
 Reg Ansett countered by establishing an airline, as aviation was under control of the federal government and beyond the reach of the state government.

 Ansett's first route between Hamilton and Melbourne operated by a Fokker Universal monoplane commenced on 17 February 1936.
 The rapid success of the airline led Ansett to float the business in 1937.
 As the route network expanded, Ansett Airways imported Lockheed Electra aircraft.
 During World War II, Ansett opted to suspend all scheduled services, except the Hamilton service, in favour of more lucrative work for the United States Army Air Forces.
 After the war, Ansett battled to re-establish his domestic routes using war-surplus Douglas DC-3s, converted from C-47s and the remaining Lockheed Electras.

 At this time, the Australian domestic airline travel sector was dominated by Australian National Airways (ANA), established in 1936 by a consortium of British-financed Australian shipowners.
 The Chifley federal government was determined to establish a state-owned airline to operate all domestic and international services.
 It was eventually thwarted in this aim by the High Court of Australia, so it established Trans-Australia Airlines (TAA) to operate in competition with ANA.